TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Welcome to PeopleSmart.com, a website designed to help you find information available in public records.
 This privacy policy is for visitors and registered users ("you") of PeopleSmart.com (the "website" or "service"), which is owned and operated by Inflection.com, Inc. (“Inflection”, "we" or "our"):

 This policy discusses what information the site collects, how we use it, and the limited circumstances in which we may share it.
+It also describes your choices regarding use, access and correction of your personal information.

 What is covered by this privacy policy?